Saving Hawksbill Sea Turtles

 The sight of a beach full of baby sea turtles scurrying towards the sea is heartwarming, but their chances of survival are slim.
 The odds of a hatchling reaching adulthood are just 1 in about 1,000, even under the best of circumstances.

-But humans have made sea turtle survival even more difficult, and five of the world’s seven species are now endangered.
-Hawksbills in particular have been hunted for 2,500 years by poachers pursuing their beautiful shells that are made into tortoiseshell combs, eyeglasses, trinkets, and more.
-Modern threats like destructive fishing gear, accidental capture, sea level rise, coral bleaching and environmental pollution are only making the Hawksbill’s extinction more likely every year.
-Today’s population of Hawksbill sea turtles is less than 10 percent of what it was a century ago, making them in critical danger of extinction.
+But humans have made sea turtle survival even more difficult, and five of the world’s seven species are now endangered, with hawksbills being critically endangered.
+For 2,500 years, hawksbills have been hunted by poachers pursuing their beautiful shells that are made into tortoiseshell combs, eyeglasses, trinkets and more.
+Modern threats like destructive fishing gear, accidental capture, sea level rise, coral bleaching and environmental pollution are only making the hawksbill’s extinction more likely every year.
+Today’s population of hawksbill sea turtles is less than 10 percent of what it was a century ago, making them in critical danger of extinction.

-To bring back these important sea creatures, TNC has built relationships with local communities in the Arnavon Islands, Solomon Islands, where we’ve been working since 1992 to protect the largest hawksbill sea turtle rookery in the South Pacific.
+To bring back these important sea creatures, The Nature Conservancy (TNC) has built relationships with local communities in the Arnavon Islands, Solomon Islands, where we’ve been working since 1992 to protect the largest hawksbill sea turtle rookery in the South Pacific.

 Local rangers trained by TNC find and mark nests, protect the eggs from predation by birds and relocate nests above the high-tide line if necessary.
 They also help hatchlings scramble down the coral-strewn sand to the sea.
 Perhaps most important, they deter poachers out to kill nesting females on the beaches.
 Those efforts have made a big difference: the number of nests in the Arnavons has doubled.